 1/2- 1 gallon wide neck containers for whey.
 I use 1/2 gallon mason jars.

 Good cheese cloths – Bought at the hardware store, mine are 2-3 feet square.
 As long as I wash them thoroughly right after using them, the cloths last for many uses.

 Disposable cheese cloth – small amounts of sheer cheese cloth to secure your cheese in a cheese press, like sheer cheese cloth cut in 2 one foot squares.

 Cheese Press – Two approaches: create a makeshift cheese press, or own a real cheese press.
-I have a bad cheese press, it has neither a scale, nor is it stiff enough under pressure, but it works….If I were buying a new cheese press today, I would get a New England Cheese companies cheese press, or one from the cheese maker.
-My cheese press is an older version from the cheese maker and it suffers from a weak bottom that bends under pressure (the upgrade was very costly so I didn’t get it).
+I have a bad cheese press, it has neither a scale, nor is it stiff enough under pressure, but it works….If I were buying a new cheese press today, I would get a New England Cheese Making Supply’s cheese press, or one from The Cheesemaker.
+My cheese press is an older version from The Cheesemaker and it suffers from a weak bottom that bends under pressure (the upgrade was very costly so I didn’t get it).

 A good liquid thermometer – you need to get to 88°F. The thermometer should be able to clip to the pot.

 A timer – you’ll need to time various steps accurately.

 A piece of twine 8 inches long, tied in a very secure loop.

 Before we get started, we need to make sure everything is clean and sanitary.
 The worst thing you can do is get weird floaty things in the milk which you encapsulate into cheese and serve to people.
 Yuck.
 Clean the counters near the stove where you’ll be working.
 I like to use a clean metal spoon that I place on a white spoon holder so I can make sure that no crumbs, hair etc. enter the cheese.

 This recipe is for 1 gallon of milk.
 Scale everything to the amounts you need: